Auditing Pay-Per-Token in Large Language Models: Abstract

 Within the rapidly growing literature on the economics of LLMs-as-a-service~\citep{la2024language,mahmood2024pricing,laufer2024fine,cai2025are,saig2024incentivizing,bergemann2025economicslargelanguagemodels,velasco2025llmoverchargingyoutokenization}, there has been increasing interest in the ways in which providers may strategically act at the expense of users.
 Within this literature, our work is most closely related to a line of work on algorithmic auditing~\citep{bourree2025robust,sun2025coincountinginvisiblereasoning,wang2025predictiveauditinghiddentokens}, which has focused on detecting whether an LLM provider is unfaithful about the model they serve or the token counts during hidden reasoning steps.
 Yet, this line of work has largely overlooked the possibility that an LLM provider may be unfaithful about the tokenization of the outputs---a threat that has not been studied until very recently~\citep{velasco2025llmoverchargingyoutokenization}.

 Multiple lines of empirical evidence have shown that tokenization plays a central role in developing and analyzing LLMs~\citep{geh-etal-2024-signal,giulianelli-etal-2024-proper,geh2025adversarial,petrov2023language, ovalle2024tokenizationmattersnavigatingdatascarce,chatzi2024counterfactual}.
 Consequently, there have been numerous efforts to better understand and improve byte-pair encoding (BPE), the tokenization algorithm most commonly used in LLMs~\citep{bostrom-durrett-2020-byte, zouhar2023formal,lian2024scaffold, sennrich2015neural,lian2024lbpe}.
-However, this line of work has overlooked the economic implications of tokenization (in the context of LLMs-as-a-service), which is the main focus of our work.
+However, this line of work has not studied the economic implications of tokenization (in the context of LLMs-as-a-service), which is the main focus of our work.

-Our work also builds upon the active and expanding body of research on sequential statistical testing with martingales~\citep{ramdas2023gametheoreticstatisticssafeanytimevalid, ramdas2025hypothesistestingevalues, waudbysmith2025universallogoptimalitygeneralclasses}, which provides stronger guarantees than classical testing approaches and has been successfully applied to a wide range of statistical problems~\citep{shin_ramdas_rinaldo_2024, 10.1109/TIT.2023.3305867, pmlr-v238-xu24a}.
-However, to the best of our knowledge, we are the first ones to extend and adapt such techniques to the problem of auditing LLMs-as-a-service.
+Our work also builds upon the active and expanding body of research on sequential statistical testing with martingales and e-values~\citep{ramdas2023gametheoreticstatisticssafeanytimevalid, ramdas2025hypothesistestingevalues, waudbysmith2025universallogoptimalitygeneralclasses}, which has derived stronger guarantees than classical testing approaches and has been successfully applied to a wide range of statistical problems~\citep{shin_ramdas_rinaldo_2024, 10.1109/TIT.2023.3305867, pmlr-v238-xu24a}.
+In a concurrent work,~\citet{gauthier2026bettingequilibriummonitoringstrategic} obtain results similar to ours at a technical level.
+However, they focus on detecting deviations from Nash equilibria in multi-agent games.
+To the best of our knowledge, we are the first to use techniques based on e-values in the context of auditing LLMs-as-a-service.